 - Mid-Range: Hotel Lanai – Hotel Lanai is the only other hotel on the island besides the Four Seasons.
 It’s beautifully designed to make you feel as if you’d been transported to an old Hawaiian pineapple plantation while still having modern amenities and finishes.

-Molokai perfectly lives up to its nickname of the Friendly Isle by having some of the most welcoming and friendly residents in the state.
-You can definitely feel the aloha spirit while strolling through Kaunakakai town.
+Molokai perfectly lives up to its nickname of the Friendly Isle by having some of the state’s most welcoming and friendly residents.
+You can feel the aloha spirit while strolling through Kaunakakai town.
 The slower pace of life here transports you back in time to a Hawaii of long ago.

-The top attraction on Molokai is Kalaupapa Historical National Park, located on the north side of the island.
-Tours are only given by two certified companies, and you can book them directly on the NPS website.
+The top attraction on Molokai is Kalaupapa Historical National Park, located on the island’s north side.
+Two certified companies only give tours; you can book them directly on the NPS website.

 My favorite beaches on Molokai are Papohaku Beach and Halawa Bay.
 Papohaku is a long stretch of golden sand, and on clear days, you can see all the way out to Oahu!
 Halawa Bay is a stunning beach mixed with black and white sand.